Public Records Guidelines

 - Categories of Permissible Charges.
 Permissible charges include, but are not limited to:

-- postage fees (where applicable; see paragraph 16, above); and
+- Postage fees (where applicable; see the Responses to Public Records Requests subheading); and

-- fees for employee time required to satisfy a public records request (see paragraph 26 below).
+- Fees for employee time required to satisfy a public records request (see the following paragraph).

 - Requests for Commercial Purposes.
 Said fee limitations may not apply when a request for records is for a commercial purpose as determined by the State's Supervisor of Records.